-The department offers education in history and human rights studies, from general courses at the undergraduate level, to courses and programs at the graduate level, as well as at the doctoral level.
+The department offers education in history and human rights studies, from general courses at the undergraduate level, to courses and programmes at the graduate level, as well as at the doctoral level.

 From 2012, the department is comprised of the subjects of history and human rights studies.

-The subject of human rights studies offers a bachelor’s program (180 HP) and the introduction and continuation courses in human rights studies as free-elective courses.
+The subject of human rights studies offers a bachelor’s programme (180 hp/ECTS-credits) and the introduction and continuation courses in human rights studies as free-elective courses.

-We also offer courses at advanced level and in 2019 we will launch our new master´s program.
+We also offer courses at advanced level and in 2019 we will launch our new master´s programme.

 Learn more aboute the education in the respective subjects